-- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover.
+- 1. Follow the procedures in Before Working Inside Your Computer.

+- 2. Remove the:

+- a. cover

+- b. front bezel

-$\textbf{3.} \quad \text{Lift the release tab on the card-retention latch upward.}$
+- 3. Rotate the release tab on the card-retention latch upward.

-4. Press the release lever away from the expansion card and ease the card up and out of its connector.
+4. Pull the release lever away from the expansion card until you release the securing tab from the dent in the card.
+Then, ease the card up and out of its connector and remove it from the computer.